 SADD is strengthening its voice and role in ecumenical and NGO dialogues related to sexual and gender-based violence and the rights of sexual minorities as it and the IEAB become leaders in community mobilization and advocacy, in part by integrating gender justice and gender-based violence prevention into their programs and services.

-In response to the COVID-19 pandemic, SADD is providing food, hygiene and cleaning supplies to women, adolescents and children, particularly those in vulnerable communities such as those without homes, domestic violence survivors and other low-income communities.
-SADD is also distributing PPE such as face masks and lab coats to healthcare workers.
+In response to COVID-19, SADD distributed food, hygiene and cleaning supplies to women, adolescents and children, particularly those in vulnerable communities such as those without homes and domestic violence survivors.
+SADD also supplied personal protective equipment (PPE) to healthcare workers.

-SADD is also responding to provide support to indigenous communities in the Ribeira Valley that have been particularly vulnerable due to isolation from medical services.
-Additionally, tourism and trade were main sources of income for the communities, both of which have been impacted.
-Leveraging its ASA (Water, Soap, Love) volunteers, SADD is distributing PPE, medicine and cleaning supplies.
-Additionally, the organization is supporting the cultivation of sustainable vegetable gardens and livestock such as chickens.
+In addition, SADD provided support to indigenous communities in the Ribeira Valley that have been particularly vulnerable due to isolation from medical services.
+Tourism and trade were main sources of income for the communities, both of which have been impacted.
+Leveraging its volunteers, SADD distributed PPE, medicine and cleaning supplies.
+Additionally, the organization supported the cultivation of sustainable vegetable gardens and livestock such as chickens.

 2,763 people directly reached by emergency disaster response projects